 Figure 5.1

-When looking at the regional variance for this period, the highest percentage of 65.2% was in the North West while Midlands noted the lowest value of 60.7%.
-Compared to the 62.6% England value, 3 of the NHS regions placed above it (North East and Yorkshire, East of England, and North West), 3 below (London, Midlands, and South West) and South East was statistically similar to it.
+When looking at the regional variance for this period, the highest percentage of 64.6% was in the North West while Midlands noted the lowest value of 60.1%.
+Compared to the 62.3% England value, 3 of the NHS regions placed above it (North East and Yorkshire, East of England, and North West), 2 below (London and Midlands) and 2 regions showed no significant difference (South East and South West).

 The interactive bar chart in figure 5.2 shows the number of people with dementia who have received a care plan or care plan review in the preceding 12 month period as a percentage of all individuals with a formal diagnosis of dementia.
 The bar chart displays the 42 ICB in England grouped by NHS region.